Language Sciences

 Entry requirements

-Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK, in a related field such as linguistics, psychology, medical sciences, education, or speech and language therapy.
+Normally a good second class honours degree (57% or above, with 2.1 marks in Research Methods and project/dissertation modules), or equivalent from a university outside the UK, in a field such as linguistics, psychology, cognitive (neuro)science, speech and language therapy, or education.
 Other degree subjects may be considered on a case-by-case basis.
-Evidence of recent study is normally required if the first degree, or a subsequent postgraduate degree, was completed more than five years ago.
+Applicants who narrowly miss these entrance requirements (for example a high 2:2) may be considered based on additional relevant experience or expertise.

 Months of entry